trezanik/isochrone/docs/using_the_application.md

 A file dialog will open, that will allow you to select an existing item within the workspaces directory; this is:
 - (Windows) `%APPDATA%\trezanik\isochrone\workspaces`
 - (Linux) `/home/$username/.config/trezanik/isochrone/workspaces`
-You cannot navigate out of this directory within this dialog.

 Select the desired file and click Open.
 The file will be loaded and the active internal window list updated based on the configuration for the application and within the workspace itself.